IntelGenx Reschedules Third Qu - GuruFocus.com

 SAINT LAURENT, Quebec, Nov.
 10, 2022 (GLOBE NEWSWIRE) -- IntelGenx Technologies Corp.
-(TSX:IGX, Financial) (OTCQB:IGXT) (“IntelGenx”), a leader in pharmaceutical films, today announced that its third quarter 2022 conference call, originally scheduled for today, will now be held tomorrow (Friday, November 11, 2022) before market open.
+(TSX:IGX) (IGXT, Financial) (“IntelGenx”), a leader in pharmaceutical films, today announced that its third quarter 2022 conference call, originally scheduled for today, will now be held tomorrow (Friday, November 11, 2022) before market open.

 |REVISED: Third Quarter 2022 Results Conference Call Details